thedannyliu/MobileSAM_Finetune/Finetune_Seg_Everything.md

      `BCE(pred_iou, label)` weighted by `w_cls`.
    - Distillation losses (encoder, decoder, attention, RKD) are weighted by the teacher specific weight and their own `weight` field then scaled by `lambda_coef`.
    - Losses are averaged over only the matched predictions so that unmatched background candidates do not dilute gradients.
-5. **Evaluation** — predictions are matched to ground-truth masks using the Hungarian algorithm for a one-to-one assignment before computing Dice and IoU.
+5. **Evaluation** — the same Hungarian algorithm pairs predictions and ground-truth masks one-to-one before computing Dice and IoU.
 6. **Dynamic λ** — if enabled, `lambda_coef` is adjusted with a plateau scheduler based on the validation score.

 ## Visualisation